 6) Record the values for specific reference plots and use expert guidance to suggest feasible, sustainable ways for improving the soil quality.

 7) During the endline survey, replicate the process, using the same techniques at exactly the same reference plots.

-8) Calculate the indicator’s value by dividing the number of reference plots with improved soil quality by the total number of tested reference plots and multiplying the result by 100 to convert it to a percentage.
+8) To calculate the indicator’s value, divide the number of reference plots with improved soil quality by the total number of tested reference plots.
+Multiply the result by 100 to convert it to a percentage.

 1) The indicator can focus on more than just one aspect of soil quality (for example, on improved organic content and the presence of a certain nutrient).
 In such cases, you can combine two different soil quality assessment methods.